-These grammar activities are easy to personalize and will support your grammar lessons.
+These adjective activities are easy to personalize and will support your grammar lessons.
 I never want to talk down to my older students, and I’m sensitive to that during eight parts of speech lessons with older students.
-When you’re writing adjective lesson plans for older students, you’ll want age-appropriate adjectives activities.
+When you’re writing adjective lesson plans for high school students, you’ll want age-appropriate adjectives activities.

 For instance, a primary teacher (a friend of mine) said she asks students to get out their white boards and write adjectives that describe her.
 The students take turns flipping their boards over to surprise her.
 That sounds so sweet, and I can picture her third graders thinking of adjectives like “nice” and “pretty” to flatter their teacher.

 But you know. . .
 I’m not risking teaching adjectives with that activity for tweens and teens.
 Over the years, I’ve developed adjectives activities for older students, even adjective worksheets for high school.

 Sometimes I will use an adjective worksheet to start my lesson and turn the process into a creative endeavor with higher order thinking.
 You are welcome to download my activity sheet to consult while teaching adjectives: